forthy42/net2o/wiki/squid.md

-easily mittigated: if the ledger you want to book to is attacked, you just select a new pubkey; if the ledger you want to book from is attacked, you may need to use another coin in your wallet, and hope the attacked ledger is getting unstuck.
+easily mittigated: if the ledger you want to book to is attacked, you just select a new pubkey; if the ledger you want to book from is attacked, you may need to use another coin in your wallet, and hope the attacked ledger is getting unstuck over time.

-The ledger units responsible for the same ledger each verify that they have a consensus over the transactions; by syncing their positions.
+The ledger units responsible for the same ledger each verify that they have a consensus over the transactions: by syncing their positions.
 And then we combine the ledgers and check the balance: It ought to be zero.